 Heritage & Chocolate: What is the connection?

 Chocolate has been enjoyed as a drink for over 3500 years now.
-The history of chocolate begins with a plant whose scientific name — Theobroma cacao–which means “food of the gods.
+The history of choco begins with a plant whose scientific name — Theobroma cacao–which means “food of the gods.

-In fact, Chocolate itself is a ‘heritage’ product, but in the Indian context, it is fairly contemporary.
+In fact, Choco itself is a ‘heritage’ product, but in the Indian context, it is fairly contemporary.

 Let us be very clear, we are not a ‘bean’ to ‘bar’ outlet, our inherent concept contemporizing heritage ingredients, and the ‘Chocolate’ provides the perfect couple in modernizing our lost traditional heritage elements.